Borscht Belt: In popular culture

 The Heiden Hotel in South Fallsburg was the film location of the 1987 movie Sweet Lorraine starring Maureen Stapleton.
 It was destroyed by fire in May 2008 while no longer hosting guests.

 In 1987, the movie Dirty Dancing replayed the heyday of the Borscht Belt in an upscale resort.
 The plot was inspired by the screenwriter's experience as a teenager in the summertime community at Grossinger's.

 In the 1991 graphic novel Maus: A Survivor's Tale, Art Spiegelman's father Vladek spends the summer in a bungalow settlement in the Catskills and visits with his son at the nearby The Pines resort.

 Pamela Gray wrote the 1999 film A Walk on the Moon inspired by her experiences at Borscht Belt bungalow colonies between 1959 and 1971.

 In the second season of the series The Marvelous Mrs. Maisel (2017–23), both the Weissman and Maisel families spend a summer vacation at Steiner's Resort in the Catskills, depicted by Scott's Family Resort on Oquaga Lake in Deposit, New York.

 Jason Reitman's 2024 historical dramedy film, Saturday Night, depicts the chaos surrounding the 1975 telecast production hassles of Lorne Michaels (Gabriel LaBelle) and the ensemble cast during the series premiere of Saturday Night Live.
 In one scene, Brad Garrett plays an unidentified Borscht Belt stand-up comedian whose routine is bombing, but whose Borscht-esque humor is being transcribed by writer Alan Zweibel (portrayed by Josh Brener).

+Elyssa Friedland's 2021 novel, Last Summer at the Golden Hotel, tells the story of the Goldmans and the Weingolds and their beloved but dilapidated Golden Hotel, once the crown jewel of the Catskills.